 ProtonVPN might be the VPN for you if you care about…

-- No data logging: ProtonVPN can’t be forced to log your data under Swiss law.
+- No data logging: Governments can’t force ProtonVPN to log your data, under Swiss law.

 - Not part of a surveillance alliance: Switzerland is not part of Five Eyes and has strong consumer privacy laws.

 - Split tunneling: You can route some traffic through the VPN tunnel and some through your normal ISP.

-- Watching Netflix: I was able to watch other countries’ Netflix without issue.
+- Watching Netflix: We were able to watch other countries’ Netflix without issue.

-- Torrenting: They have servers designed with P2P file downloading in mind.
+- Torrenting: ProtonVPN has servers for P2P file downloading in mind.

-- Great speeds: I got over 60 Mbps on both Mac and Windows, plenty for streaming in 1080p.
+- Great speeds: We got over 60 Mbps on both Mac and Windows, plenty for streaming in 1080p.

 You might want to avoid ProtonVPN if these are deal breakers for you…

-- Customer support: There is no live chat or phone option to contact support and they received mixed reviews on Trustpilot.
+- Customer support: There is no live chat or phone option to contact support.

-- Price: At $8-$10 per month, ProtonVPN is on the more expensive side.
+- Price: At $6.63 to $10 per month for the Plus subscription, ProtonVPN is on the more expensive side.

 Is ProtonVPN legit?

 Is Proton VPN safe?

 ProtonVPN is a safe VPN to use.
 They have a strict no data logging policy, so even if your data is requested by someone, ProtonVPN has no data to hand over.
 It also has Tor integration and SecureCore servers for additional security if needed.

 Is ProtonVPN free?

 ProtonVPN does have a completely free option that provides you with unlimited bandwidth.
-If you want faster speeds or to watch Netflix, you will need to upgrade to the ProtonVPN Basic or ProtonVPN Plus paid plans.
+If you want faster speeds or to watch Netflix, though, you will need to upgrade to the ProtonVPN Basic or ProtonVPN Plus paid plans.

 Does ProtonVPN work with Netflix?